theartist007/reverie/README.md

 Since I use a Mac, I will be writing the installation process for UNIX systems.
 But don't worry, almost all the commands will work for Linux systems too.
 I will mention the commands where they don't work, and will also give the Linux alternative for the same.

 * **Ruby**
 	Ruby comes pre-installed with all OSX systems.
 But you can't really work with the system-installed Ruby (access will be denied in many cases). **So we are going to install a personal version of Ruby using Homebrew.**

 	* But before that, you need to install command-line tools for native extensions : `xcode-select --install`
 	* Now run `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 brew install ruby`
  	This should install the latest version of Ruby in your OSX.

+* **Bundler**
+	Bundler is a **package manager** used to install all the dependencies of Jekyll.
+	Run : `sudo gem install bundler`